neilramaswamy/structured-streaming/docs/guides/stateful/watermarks.md

 ## Watermark general principles

-There are three basic principles of watermarks.
+There are three basic principles of watermarks in Structured Streaming.

 ### Principle 1: Watermarks are boundaries